 In recent years, Lebanon Valley College has developed a range of new programs and courses that speak directly to issues of environmental sustainability - most notably, our Environment Sciences Major and Environmental Studies Minor.
 These programs and courses are intended to serve the core mission of the College and values it espouses through its curriculum as articulated in the College's Strategic Plan, Envision 2020: "We are committed to service, sustainability, and civic engagement."
 Several of Envision 2020's Strategic Focus Areas are served directly by these new curricular offerings relating to environmental sustainability, including "graduating world-ready students" and "delivering educational excellence and engaged learning."
-In addition to specific courses focusing on various aspects of environmental sustainability, LVC faculty continue to work to integrate issues of sustainability into their courses in disciplines as diverse as sociology, physics, chemistry, art, economics, and history.
+In addition to specific courses focusing on various aspects of environmental sustainability, LVC faculty continue to work to integrate issues of environmental sustainability into their courses in disciplines as diverse as sociology, physics, chemistry, art, economics, and history.

 At the start of the 2008-2009 academic year, President MacDonald authorized the creation of a new Sustainability Task Force (STF), and they spent years working on initiatives that tackled problems involving recycling and other ways to improve campus sustainability, drafting up annual reports of its progress.